-The Company invests principally in the securities of UK quoted companies, whilst up to a maximum of 20% of the Company's portfolio, at the time of acquisition, can be invested in quoted companies worldwide.
-Where possible, a minimum position size of 1% of the Company's gross assets is held unless the holding concerned is being built or disposed of
+The Company invests principally in the securities of UK listed companies, whilst up to a maximum of 20% of the Company's portfolio, at the time of acquisition, can be invested in quoted companies worldwide.
+Where possible, a minimum position size of 1% of the Company's gross assets is held unless the holding concerned is being built or disposed of.

 The portfolio is managed by Lindsell Train Limited and will normally comprise approximately 30 investments.
-Unless driven by market movements, FTSE 100 companies, including preference shares issued by such companies, will normally represent between 50% and 100% of the portfolio; at least 70% of the portfolio will normally be invested in companies within the FTSE 350.
+Unless driven by market movements, securities in FTSE 100 companies, and comparable companies listed on an overseas stock exchange, will normally represent between 50% and 100% of the portfolio; securities in FTSE 350 companies and comparable companies listed on overseas stock exchanges will normally represent at least 70% of the portfolio.

-Further details of the Company's investment policy are set out in the Report of the Directors on page 12.
+Further details of the Company's investment policy are set out in the Report of the Directors on page 14.